tomi-vanek/openapi-routing/README.md

 - The path `/artists` has handler module `<project-root-dir>/handlers/artists.js`.
 - The path `/artists/{username}` has handler module `<project-root-dir>/handlers/artists/{username}.js` ... curly brackets are valid characters in file name ;-).

 Each handler module serves specific path defined in the OpenAPI schema.
-Handler module is a regular ES6 module (defined in JavaScript standards and supported in current Node).
+Handler module is a regular ES6 module (defined in JavaScript standards and supported in current _Node.js_).
 For each HTTP method specified in the OpenAPI schema, the handler module exports a handler function.
 Name of the handler function is by convention `handle<METHOD>` - i.e. `handleGet(parameters)`, `handlePost(parameters, data)`.
 HTTP methods are GET, POST, PUT, PATCH, DELETE, HEAD, etc.

 Router reads parameters from URL path and from query.
 Parameters are merged to _parameters object_.
 If the request provides also data in body (in JSON format), the router reads incomming data, concatenates them (supporting multipart - data in more calls from client), and provides these parameters and data to _handler function_.